List of Superman: The Animated Series episodes: Episodes

-Season 1 (1996–97)
+Season 1 (1996–1997)

 All episodes of season one except the first five and last two were shown out of production order when originally aired.

-Season 2 (1997–98)
+Season 2 (1997–1998)

-Episodes of season two originally aired Saturday mornings prior to The New Batman/Superman Adventures.
+Episodes of season two originally aired Saturday mornings prior to The New Batman/Superman Adventures on Kids' WB!.

 Season 3 (1998–1999)

 Episodes originally aired in the Kids WB! block of The New Batman/Superman Adventures.

 Season 4 (1999–2000)

 Episodes originally aired in the Kids WB! block of The New Batman/Superman Adventures.